yorkbill/get-support/ts_service-broker.md

 You can't create or edit an {{site.data.keyword.Bluemix_notm}} support case, and you receive an error message that you don't have the appropriate access.
 {:shortdesc}

-When you try to create a case the following error message is displayed:
+When you try to create a case, the following error message is displayed:
 {: tsSymptoms}

 `Looks like you don't have access to create cases for this account.`